 Rationale and objectives

-The AS4 Profile of ebMS 3.0 Version 1.0 ([AS4]) is a profile of the OASIS ebXML Messaging Services Version 3.0 ([ebMS3Core]) that defines a protocol for exchanging business documents and messages.
+The AS4 Profile of ebMS 3.0 Version 1.0 ([AS4]) is a profile of the OASIS ebXML Messaging Services Version 3.0 ([ebMS3Core]) that defines a protocol for exchanging business-to-business documents (via AS4 messages).
 AS4 defines three different conformance profiles, each designed to meet the requirements and capabilities of implementations of varied complexities: the AS4 ebHandler profile, the AS4 Light Client profile and the AS4 Minimal Client profile.
 AS4 defines both general usage and conformance of an implementation.
 It is designed to be flexible and can accommodate a wide range of use cases and scenarios, however, by doing so it requires further profiling for two implementations to be interoperable.

 When using AS4 in a four-corner network, a network-wide profile needs to be agreed upon, defining not only the general use of AS4 but also defining a broad range of processing mode (P-Mode) parameters and configurations.
 This ensures all Access Points in the network are interoperable and capable of exchanging business messages without the need for any bilateral coordination between them.